Red-Siri/Optimized-SiriCoinPCMiner/README.md

-# SiriCoinPCMiner (DO NOT USE, PPL HAVE BEEN COMPLAINING IT DOESN'T WORK, IT WORKS FOR ME SO I CAN'T FIX IT)
+# Deprecated SiriCoinPCMiner (DO NOT USE, PPL HAVE BEEN COMPLAINING IT DOESN'T WORK, IT WORKS FOR ME SO I CAN'T FIX IT)
 Optimized Siri-Coin PC miner reaching 300 KH/s or more!

 # Setup